Disciplinary Policy

 No disciplinary action will be taken against an employee until the circumstances have been fully investigated.

-The employee will be advised of the nature of the complaint against him or her and will be given the opportunity to state his or her case at the appropriate stage.
+The employee will be advised of the nature of the complaint against them and will be given the opportunity to state their case at the appropriate stage.

 The employee has the right to be represented at disciplinary hearings and appeals.